.ai Domains and the AI Gold Rush: How a Caribbean Island Became Silicon Valley's Hottest Namespace

 Aftermarket prices have reached levels that only make sense if AI hype continues indefinitely. bot.ai selling for $1.2 million and fin.ai for $1 million implies buyers expect .ai domains to appreciate further — or that the AI companies buying them have more venture capital than pricing discipline.
 When a domain extension's aftermarket grows 13x in two years, some of that is fundamentals and some of it is mania.

 Anguilla's March 2026 price hike tests price elasticity.
 A 29% increase in the annual wholesale rate — from $70 to $90 — on an already-premium TLD is aggressive.
 If the renewal rate holds at 90%, the hike was well-calibrated.
-If it drops even a few points, the revenue model starts to strain.
+If it drops even a few points, Anguilla's $93M revenue stream contracts.

 The Verdict

-.ai is a durable trend with speculative froth on top.
-The foundation — real companies, high renewals, low abuse, accelerating startup adoption — is sound.
-The froth — 61% parked domains, million-dollar aftermarket flips, and 13x aftermarket growth — will correct.
+.ai is a durable trend with speculative froth on top — and the froth is getting more expensive to maintain.
+The foundation — real companies, high renewals, accelerating startup adoption, 358 platforms with 100+ subdomains — is sound.
+The froth — 61% parked domains, million-dollar aftermarket flips, 13x aftermarket growth, and 4,079 "agent" domains registered in a single hype cycle — will correct.
 The question isn't whether .ai survives an AI market cooldown, but how much of the current registration base is real versus speculative.

 The historical precedent supports this reading. .io survived the 2000 dot-com bust, the 2008 financial crisis, and a decade of "are startups over" think pieces.
 It's still at 1.6 million registry registrations and 13.1 million observed domains in our dataset. .ai has stronger demand fundamentals than .io ever did — but it also has higher expectations priced in.